CRASHSpace/tuesday/_sweep/zone00/everyday_carry.md

 ##More items to consider

+Here are some items people list as being in their EDC.
+Do be selective, to carry ALL of this would mean a very big bag.

 * Emergency cash
 * Emergency sustenance: Nutritional bar, instant coffee packets, tea bags, peanut-butter packets, etc.
 * Water
-* Medicine, OTC and scripts
+* Medicines, over the counter and prescription
 * Napkins, tissues, microfiber cloth
 * Eyeware (glasses, sunglasses)
 * Adapters/Dongles (USB cables, adapter, splitters, etc.)
 * External mouse
 * Headphones
+* Bluetooth speaker
 * Wire strippers
 * Travel multimeter
-* Logic analyzer/ miniscope
+* Logic analyzer/mini oscilloscope
 * Arduino kit
 * Travel surge protector
 * MicroSD cards and adapters